wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/config-file.rst

 ism.rollover.min_primary_shard_size
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The minimum storage size in GiB of a single primary shard required to roll over the index.
-For example, if you set ``min_primary_shard_size`` to 30 GiB and one of the primary shards in the index has a size greater than the condition, the rollover occurs.
+The minimum storage size in GB of a single primary shard required to roll over the index.
+For example, if you set ``min_primary_shard_size`` to 30 GB and one of the primary shards in the index has a size greater than the condition, the rollover occurs.

-The recommended shard sizes are 10-30 GiB for search-heavy workloads and 30-50 GiB for write-heavy workloads.
-The shard size must never exceed the 50 GiB.
-In Wazuh, we use 25 GiB, in order to achieve a good balance between both workloads.
+The recommended shard sizes are 10-30 GB for search-heavy workloads and 30-50 GB for write-heavy workloads.
+The shard size must never exceed the 50 GB.
+In Wazuh, we use 25 GB, in order to achieve a good balance between both workloads.

 +--------------------+-----------------------------------+
 | **Default value**  | 25                                |